Princess Karoline Amalie of Hesse-Kassel: Life

 Since early childhood, Karoline Amalie was betrothed to her double first-cousin Prince Frederik of Hesse; however, the engagement was dissolved in 1799 after the apparent affair between her and chamberlain Count Ludwig von Taube, who ended when Landgrave William I dismissed him from his service and expelled from court.
 In the summer of 1801 Karoline Amalie met Hereditary Prince Augustus of Saxe-Gotha-Altenburg when he visited the Kassel court.
 In January 1802 Duke Ernest II of Saxe-Gotha-Altenburg, in the name of his son, asked the hand of the princess in marriage.
 The wedding ceremony took place in her homeland, Kassel, on 24 April of that year.

 The union remained childless, but Karoline Amalie was a devoted stepmother for her husband's daughter from his first marriage, Princess Louise.
 Two years later, in 1804, Karoline Amalie became Duchess consort of Saxe-Gotha-Altenburg after the death of her father-in-law.

 The well-known painter Caroline Louise Seidler, who was at the court of Gotha in the winter of 1811 to paint the Ducal family, described Karoline Amalie rather unflattering as "good, benevolent, but not just an excellent lady".
 About the relation of the Duchess with her husband August, she also quoted: "She loved him enthusiastically, whose spirit astonished her".

 However, "since their mutual points of view about life are completely different", the Ducal couple became estranged after a few years of marriage and Karoline Amalie withdrew herself increasingly from court life and the public in general, beginning in 1810.
-One main reason for this was the enthusiasm of her husband for Napoleon, which the Duchess didn't share -her parents had been forced to flee into exile after the occupation of Hesse-Kassel by the French army in 1806-.
+One main reason for this was the enthusiasm of her husband for Napoleon, which the Duchess didn't share, as her parents had been forced to flee into exile after the occupation of Hesse-Kassel by the French army in 1806.

-After her husband's death in 1822, Karoline Amalie retired to Gotha Winter Palace (in German: Winterpalais) as her widow's seat -for this the residence was renamed by the population in her honour as the Widow's Palace (in German: Witwenpalais)-.
+After her husband's death in 1822, Karoline Amalie retired to Gotha Winter Palace (in German: Winterpalais) as her widow's seat.
+The residence was renamed by the population in her honour as the Widow's Palace (in German: Witwenpalais).